ourimo/storyfilm/README.md

-///STORYFILM///
+STORYFILM
+---------------
 MERN stack application of short stories worth film.
----------------

 For this app I've used MEAN stack.
 Only instead of Angular I built client on React.
 App uses REST api for CRUD operations.